UniversityOfPlymouth-Electronics/Embedded-Systems/level6/thread_abstractions.md

-Where data is shared between threads, mbed offers some higher level objects to help data move across thread boundaries or between an interrupt and a thread.
+Where data is shared between threads, mbed offers some higher level objects to help data move across thread boundaries or between an interrupt and a another interrupt or (more typically) thread.

 The first of these is the message queue.
 This is an object that can be used to safely move data between threads and/or interrupts.
 It is backed by a FIFO buffer.